Kaihanga Kapata Taonga

 Marine cabinet makers can gain a National Certificate in Boatbuilding - Cabinet Making (Level 4) from the New Zealand Marine and Composites Industry Training Organisation.

 - Competenz website - career information for furniture and cabinet making

 - New Zealand Marine and Composites Industry Training Organisation website - information on training in marine cabinet making

 A minimum of three years of secondary education is recommended.
 Useful subjects include English, maths, technology, and design & visual communication.

 - accurate, with an eye for detail

-- able to work independently or as part of a team (if working in a furniture factory).
+- able to work independently or as part of a furniture factory team.